tpkn/folder-cleanup/README.md

 cleanup(temp_uploads, max_age);
 ```

-People who are feeling nauseous just thinking of how they will converting 90 weeks into milliseconds, could use already [built in time converter](https://www.npmjs.com/package/string-to-ms).
+People who are feeling nauseous just thinking of how they will converting 90 weeks into milliseconds, could use already [built-in time converter](https://www.npmjs.com/package/string-to-ms).